imtiazshawn/imtiazshawn/README.md

 # Hi there, I'm Imtiaz Shawn 👋

 Welcome to my GitHub profile!
-I'm a passionate Mobile Application Developer from Chittagong, Bangladesh.
+I'm a passionate Software Developer from Chittagong, Bangladesh.
 I currently work at Ultimate IT Solution LTD. Previously, I have worked at Pigeon-Soft and Technofelia as a Web Application Developer.
-My experience includes working with technologies such as Vue.js and React.js.
+My experience includes working with technologies such as Next.js, React.js and TypeScript.

 ## 🚀 About Me

-- 🌱 I’m currently learning more about advanced React Native and exploring Machine Learning with Python.
+- 🌱 I’m currently learning more about advanced TypeScript.
 - 👨‍💻 All of my projects are available at [My Portfolio](https://imtiaz-shawn.netlify.app/)
-- 💬 Ask me about React Native, React.js, and JavaScript
+- 💬 Ask me about TypeScript, Next.js, and JavaScript
 - 📫 How to reach me: [LinkedIn](https://www.linkedin.com/in/imtiazshawn/)

 ## 🛠️ Skills

 ### Languages & Frameworks
-- **Mobile Development**: React Native
-- **Web Development**: React.js, Vue.js, JavaScript
+- **Web Development**: React.js, Next.js, TypeScript, JavaScript
 - **Backend Development**: Basic Python, Basic FastAPI
 - **Database**: Basic MSSQL